AVEVA/CONNECT-data-services-developer-docs/content/communities/communities-usage.md

 ## Tabular data

 Regardless of which parameters or chart you choose, the data displayed in the bar graph is also displayed below it as tabular data.
 View the [Legend](#legend) to see how the stream data maps to a data source.
-You can export this data in JSON format by selecting **Export**.
+You can export this data in CSV format by selecting **Download Usage**.